jdalrymple/gitbeaker/README.md

 GITLAB_TOKEN=personaltoken
 ```

+This could be set globally or using a [.env](https://github.com/motdotla/dotenv#readme) file in the project folder.

 ## Docs

 Although there are the [official docs](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api) for the API, there are some extra goodies offered by this package!
 After the 3.0.0 release, the next large project will be putting together proper documentation for these goodies [#39]!
 Stay tuned!!